-The restaurant at the Heron is excellent.
-If you feel like an alternative though you might also like to visit the Pan Afric Hotel just down the road which has a popular terrace cafe overlooking the street.
-We advise you to catch a taxi to the Pan Afric, particularly if eating there at night.
-The taxi should cost approximately 300 - 400 KES.
+The restaurant at The Heron Hotel is excellent.
+If you feel like an alternative though you might also like to visit the Pan Afric Hotel just down the road, which has a popular terrace cafe overlooking the street.
+We would advise that it is best to catch a taxi down to the Pan Afric, particularly if eating there at night.
+The taxi should cost approximately 300 - 400 KSH.